The Dear Hunter: Act I: The Lake South, The River North (2007)

 For Crescenzo, the decision to begin the story at the beginning of the 20th century was consciously chosen due to the events that would unfold in future acts:

-In a 2007 interview, Casey stated at that time that he had the overall story of the Dear Hunter mapped out.
-Casey produced and recorded the EP by himself with the assistance of his brother on drums and mother on backing vocals.
+In a 2007 interview, Crescenzo stated at that time that he had the overall story of the Dear Hunter mapped out.
+He produced and recorded the EP by himself with the assistance of his brother on drums and mother on backing vocals.
 Act I: The Lake South, The River North was released in September 2006 on Triple Crown Records.

-Shortly after the release of Act I, Casey recruited Luke Dent of the recently split band Faraway for vocals and keyboards and Erick Serna as a second guitarist.
+Shortly after the release of Act I, Crescenzo recruited Luke Dent of the recently split band Faraway for vocals and keyboards and Erick Serna as a second guitarist.
 Luke brought in his brother Sam on drums and Erick brought long-time friend Josh Rheault in to play bass.
-The band entered the studio in late 2006 to record the follow-up to Act I. Recording finished in early 2007, during which time, the band was featured in Alternative Press' "100 Bands You Need to Know in 2007."
+The band entered the studio in late 2006 to record the follow-up to Act I. Recording finished in early 2007, during which time, the band was featured in Alternative Press's "100 Bands You Need to Know in 2007."

 Act II: The Meaning of, and All Things Regarding Ms. Leading (2007)

 Act II: The Meaning of, and All Things Regarding Ms. Leading was released May 22, 2007.
 Originally, the band had written almost 2 hours of music for the album, but managed to trim the run time down to 80 minutes so as to fit on a single compact disc.
 Act II reached No. 39 on the Billboard Heatseekers chart.
 The band supported the album by touring with As Tall As Lions, Saves the Day, Say Anything, Thrice, Chris Conley, The Format, Scary Kids Scaring Kids, Boys Night Out, Circa Survive, Ours, and Fear Before the March of Flames.

 The band filmed a music video for the song "The Church and the Dime".
 A book based on the story of Act II was released as part of the deluxe edition of Act III: Life and Death.
 Artist Kent St. John was selected to do the illustrations.

 Prior to a string of dates with Circa Survive, Josh Rheault and brothers Sam and Luke Dent left the band.
-Temporary replacements for the tour dates included Cliff Sarcona and Julio Tavarez of As Tall As Lions (drums and bass, respectively), Christopher Tagliaferro of Tiger Riot (bass), and Andy Wildrick of the Junior Varsity (guitar/keys).
-Wildrick later joined the band as a permanent member, along with Sagan Jacobson of Crown Atlantic on bass and Casey's brother Nick on drums.
+Temporary replacements for the tour dates included Cliff Sarcona and Julio Tavarez of As Tall As Lions (drums and bass, respectively), Christopher Tagliaferro of Tiger Riot (bass), and Andy Wildrick of The Junior Varsity (guitar/keys).
+Wildrick later joined the band as a permanent member, along with Sagan Jacobson of Crown Atlantic on bass and Crescenzo's brother Nick on drums.

 The Dear Hunter embarked on their first headlining tour in mid-2008 with Lydia, Eye Alaska, and You, Me, and Everyone We Know.
-On December 9, 2008, it was announced that Nate Patterson, Casey's former bandmate in the Receiving End of Sirens, would begin playing bass for the band, as Sagan Jacobson had left.
+On December 9, 2008, it was announced that Nate Patterson, Crescenzo's former bandmate in The Receiving End of Sirens, would begin playing bass for the band, as Sagan Jacobson had left.